What exactly is Escrow and how does the process work? These best practices help keep your money safe.

 The easiest way to think about and define escrow is as a neutral third party who holds the keys, title and money until the time of closing, so everything is exchanged safely, fairly and simultaneously.

 You don’t want to pay the seller of a home until they are ready to hand over the keys and ownership, right?
 As the owner, you wouldn’t think of handing over the title to your property and keys until you get paid, right?
-An escrow company is the key to making sure no one gets short changed in the process.
+An escrow company is the key to making sure no one gets short changed in the process and ensures you're properly putting money in escrow.

 How the Escrow Process & Real Estate Closings Work